jhpyle/docassemble/_docs/functions.md

 `formal` would trigger an error when used outside of a Japanese context.

-Note that updates to language functions are not [thread-safe]; they have a server-wide effect.
-The best practice for calling `update_language_function()` is to call it in main body of a module.
-The code will be run once, when the server starts.
+Note that updates to language functions are not [thread-safe]; they have a server-wide effect.  `update_language_function()` needs to be called in main body of a module so that it has an effect on all threads.
+The code needs to run when the server starts and loads modules.
+Module files are only loaded when the server starts if 1) they contain a `class` definition; 2) they contain the literal text `docassemble.base.util.update` somewhere; or 3) they contain a line that starts with `# pre-load`.
+Therefore, if your module runs `from docassemble.base.util import update_language_function`, then you need to include a line that starts with `# pre-load`.

 Listed below are some of the existing language functions that can be customized.

 ## <a name="capitalize"></a>capitalize()